 Intermittent or reduced schedule leave may be taken when a serious health condition, either yours or that of a child, spouse, or parent, makes this schedule medically necessary.
 These conditions are outlined specifically in the Act.
 (Birth or placement of a child does not qualify for intermittent or reduced leave.)

-Because of the requirement to work a minimum of 1,250 hours in a twelve-month period to become eligible for FMLA, when an employee has use the twelve-week leave, s/he must work a 1,250 hours within the next twelve-month period to become eligible for FMLA a second time.
+Because of the requirement to work a minimum of 1,250 hours in a twelve-month period to become eligible for FMLA, when an employee has used the twelve-week leave, s/he must work 1,250 hours within the next twelve-month period to become eligible for FMLA a second time.

 You are guaranteed the right to return to your former or an equivalent position with the same rights, benefits, pay, and other terms and conditions of employment if the leave is no longer than the 6 weeks required by law

 The Piedmont Healthcare Services HR Department can be reached at email@example.com

 Note: The HR department will complete the Employer sections and submit to UNUM for processing.